Skip to main content

 free2aitools_compareAInspect

-Compare 2-25 AI models side-by-side showing FNI scores, factor breakdown (Semantic, Authority, Popularity, Recency, Quality), specs (params, VRAM, context length), and license.
-Read-only, no side effects.
+Compare 2-25 AI catalog entities side-by-side — any catalog entity type (models, datasets, papers, tools), not models only — showing FNI scores, factor breakdown (Semantic, Authority, Popularity, Recency, Quality), specs (params, VRAM, context length) where applicable, and license.
+USE WHEN you already have 2+ specific entity ids and want a structured side-by-side.
+DO NOT USE to discover entities, to run/execute a model, or to get a recommendation; the tool presents comparison facts for the caller to decide on, is not an inference router, and returns no paid placement.
+Read-only, no side effects, no billing.
 Cold upper-range multi-paper requests may return a transient 503 (retry after the indicated delay).
-Use this when the user wants to decide between specific known models; use free2aitools_select_model to discover models first, then compare the top candidates.
+Use free2aitools_select_model or free2aitools_search to discover candidates first, then compare the top ones.

 ParametersJSON Schema